joHussien/joHussien.github.io/_pages/about.md

-I am currently a first-year Ph.D. student at the Database Management Lab at the [University of Minnesota](https://cse.umn.edu/cs), under the supervision of [Prof. Mohamed Mokbel](https://cse.umn.edu/cs/mohamed-mokbel).
+I am currently a second-year Ph.D. student at the Database Management Lab at the [University of Minnesota](https://cse.umn.edu/cs), under the supervision of [Prof. Mohamed Mokbel](https://cse.umn.edu/cs/mohamed-mokbel).
 I completed my Bachelor of Science degree in Computer Engineering at the [American University in Cairo (AUC)](https://www.aucegypt.edu/) in 2023, with double minors in Mathematics and Arabic Studies.

 My Thesis ["GPU Accelrated Dataflow analysis"](https://www.academia.edu/102804649/GPU_Accelerated_Dataflow_Analysis) revolved around GPU-accelerated dataflow analysis.
-This project, supervised by [Dr. Karim Aly](https://karimali.ca/) and [Dr. Cherif Salama](aucegypt.edu/fac/cherif-salama-salama), proposed a GPU-compatible implementation based on matrix representation.
+This project, supervised by [Dr. Karim Aly](https://karimali.ca/) and [Dr. Cherif Salama](aucegypt.edu/fac/cherif-salama-salama), proposed a GPU-compatible implementation based on matrix representation to accelrelate the process of dataflow analysis.
 Our work achieved remarkable speedup of up to 250% compared to CPU implementations, offering a more efficient solution for real-time development environments and enhancing bug detection in software development.

 During my time at AUC, I served as a Junior Research Assistant at the [Computer Science Department](https://sse.aucegypt.edu/departments/cse) under the guidance of [Dr. Nouri Sakr](https://www.aucegypt.edu/fac/nouri).
 In this position, I contributed to a research project addressing the dual-criticality scheduling problem using various Reinforcement Learning (RL) models.
 Additionally, I worked as a Research Engineer in the [Construction Engineering Department](https://sse.aucegypt.edu/departments/construction-engineering) at AUC, where I led the development of an embedded application for a multidisciplinary research project.
 My responsibilities included proposing a multi-objective optimization model for sustainable farming while minimizing water consumption.
 I utilized Python libraries such as Beautiful Soup and Pandas to scrape real-time data for the app database using Excel VBA.